 A kick-off starts both periods of a match and after a goal has been scored.
 Free kicks (direct or indirect), penalty kicks, kick-ins, goal kicks, and corner kicks are other restarts.

-Kick-Off Procedure: The home team kicks off at the start of the game, visiting team kicks off at the start of the second half.; opposing team keeps a 5-meter distance; ball must be stationary on the center mark.
+Kick-Off Procedure: The home team kicks off at the start of the game, and the visiting team kicks off at the start of the second half.; opposing team keeps a 5-meter distance ball must be stationary on the center mark.
 The referee indicates that the kick-off must be taken by signaling with his/her whistle.
-The ball is in play when it is kicked and moves;.
+The ball is in play when it is kicked and moves.
 If the player taking the kick-off touches the ball again before it has touched another player, an indirect free kick is awarded.
 Ensuing kickoffs are taken after goals are scored and at the start of the second half.

 A goal may be scored directly against the opponents from the kick-off; if the ball directly enters the kicker’s goal, a corner kick is awarded to the opponents.